SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Testing of the code

-Almost all of the FIR emission lines considered here have been tested as tracers of SFR with varying degrees of success.
-As a result, the literature holds a vast number of nearby galaxies with both infrared emission line measurements and derived SFRs.
+We will be comparing the different simulation runs with a broad selection of nearby observed galaxies.
+Since the samples of simulated galaxies were selected to span a wide range in stellar mass, SFR, and gas mass, they were not tailored to match any specific observed sample.
+We will be comparing the range in simulated and observed line luminosity as a function of SFR, looking for agreements on the order of magnitude and deferring a more careful comparison with observations to a future study.
+The sample of observed galaxies comprises all nearby galaxies observed with Herschel or the Infrared Space Observatory that we could find in the literature for which SFR estimates could also be made.
 In order to best compare with observations, we estimate the SFR of the model galaxies as a mean over the past 100 Myr, and not the instantaneous SFR of gas particles.
 Furthermore, all SFRs derived using a \citet{Salpeter1955} IMF have been converted to the equivalent SFR of a \citet{Chabrier2003} IMF as in the \simba simulation, by adopting a $-0.24$\,dex correction \citep[e.g.][]{mitchell2013}.
-The observed SFRs were obtained with various methods summarized here; For the sample of mixed type galaxies in \cite{Kamenetzky2016} and the LIRGS in \cite{Diaz-Santos2013}, the far-infrared luminosities, \Lfir ($40$--$120\,\micron$ and $42.5$--$122.5\,\micron$ in the two respective cases), of those papers are converted into SFRs according to \cite{Kennicutt1998}.
-For the sample of dwarf galaxies of \cite{Cormier2015}, SFRs come from \cite{remy2015} who derived SFR from FUV and H$\alpha$ luminosities, corrected for dust attenuation.
+The observed SFRs were obtained with various methods summarized here; For the sample of mixed-type galaxies in \cite{Kamenetzky2016} and the uminous infrared galaxies (LIRGS) in \cite{Diaz-Santos2013}, the FIR luminosities, \Lfir ($40$--$120\,\micron$ and $42.5$--$122.5\,\micron$ in the two respective cases), of those papers are converted into SFRs according to \cite{Kennicutt1998}.
+For the sample of dwarf galaxies of \cite{Cormier2015}, SFRs come from \cite{remy2015}, who derived SFR from FUV and H$\alpha$ luminosities, corrected for dust attenuation.
 The galaxy sample of \cite{schruba2012} contains CO(2-1) luminosities for 16 dwarf galaxies (with one galaxy in common with the \cite{Cormier2015} sample) as well as CO(1-0) luminosities for nearby galaxies compiled from the literature, of which we show 22 CO(1-0) observations from the HERA CO-Line Extragalactic Survey \citep[HERACLES;][]{leroy2009} and 20 from \cite{calzetti2010}.
 For the 16 dwarf galaxies, SFRs in \cite{schruba2012} were calculated as a combination of FUV and $24\,\mu$m emission following the approach in \cite{bigiel2008} and \cite{leroy2008}.
 For the SFRs of the 50 nearby galaxies we use the values compiled from literature in \cite{schruba2012}, and refer to the references therein for specific methods.
-Finally, for the sample of main sequence and starburst galaxies of \cite{Brauher2008}, we convert the reported 63\,$\micron$ flux to an SFR using the 70\,$\micron$ monochromatic SFR conversion relation of \cite{calzetti2010}.
+Finally, for the sample of main-sequence and starburst galaxies of \cite{Brauher2008}, we convert the reported 63\,$\micron$ flux to an SFR using the 70\,$\micron$ monochromatic SFR conversion relation of \cite{calzetti2010}.